Sultanate of Deli: History

-The history of the Sultanate of Deli and also the Sultanate of Serdang are closely related to the heyday of the Sultanate of Aceh Darussalam during the administration of Sultan Iskandar Muda (1607–1636).
-Aceh Darussalam started its expansion in 1612 by invading the cities along the East Coast of Sumatra.
-Deli harbour was conquered in six weeks, while the Kingdom of Aru surrendered in early 1613 AD.
+The history of the Sultanate of Deli and also the Sultanate of Serdang are closely related to the heyday of the Sultanate of Aceh during the administration of Sultan Iskandar Muda (1607–1636).
+Aceh started its expansion in 1612 by invading the cities along the East Coast of Sumatra.
+Deli harbour was conquered in six weeks, while the Kingdom of Aru surrendered in early 1613.
 The Kingdom of Aru, located in East Sumatra, was called the Kingdom of Haru, in some works such as those of Tuanku Luckman Sinar Basarshah II who frequently wrote about the history of the kingdoms of East Sumatra.

-Aceh Darussalam's conquest was led by Muhammad Dalik who assumed a title as Sri Paduka Tuanku Gocah Pahlawan.
-This Aceh Darussalam commander was a descendant of Amir Muhammad Badar ud-din Khan, a nobleman from India who married Princess Chandra Dewi, daughter of the Sultan of Samudera Pasai.
-Sri Paduka Tuanku Gocah Pahlawan nicknamed Laksamana Kuda Bintan (Admiral Horse of Bintan) was also believed to have led Aceh Darussalam troops against the Portuguese in 1629 and to have then conquered Pahang (1617), Kedah (1620), and Nias (1624), as well as some other areas.
+Aceh's conquest was led by Muhammad Dalik who assumed a title as Sri Paduka Tuanku Gocah Pahlawan.
+This Acehnese commander was a descendant of Amir Muhammad Badar ud-din Khan, a nobleman from India who married Princess Chandra Dewi, daughter of the Sultan of Samudera Pasai.
+Gocah Pahlawan nicknamed Laksamana Kuda Bintan (Admiral Horse of Bintan) was also believed to have led Acehnese troops against the Portuguese in 1629 and to have then conquered Pahang (1617), Kedah (1620), and Nias (1624), as well as some other areas.

-Sri Paduka Tuanku Gocah Pahlawan, founder of the Sultanate of Deli
+Gocah Pahlawan, founder of the Sultanate of Deli

-Sultan Iskandar Muda granted Aru territory to Sri Paduka Tuanku Gocah Pahlawan.
-In 1632, Sri Paduka Tuanku Gocah Pahlawan was appointed the vice of Sultan Iskandar Muda to rule the former territory of Aru.
+Sultan Iskandar Muda granted Aru territory to Gocah Pahlawan.
+In 1632, Gocah Pahlawan was appointed the vice of Sultan Iskandar Muda to rule the former territory of Aru.
 Acehnese interests in the occupation of the former Kingdom of Aru territory were.